 Here are some of my favorite skirts for a capsule wardrobe in 2023:

 Choose a dress that can be easily dressed up and down.
 Make sure it fits you well and works for your shape.
 It also wants to align with your lifestyle.
 As with the skirt, go for plain or print, midi, maxi, or mini.
 Just make sure it’s versatile.

 If dresses aren’t your thing, consider matching separates (these are a capsule wardrobe hero!), a jumpsuit, or pants suit.

-Here are some of my favorite versatile dresses for a capsule collection in 2022:
+Here are some of my favorite versatile dresses for a capsule wardrobe in 2023:

 a short sleeve T-shirt

 Now, you don’t have to go for the classic plain white tee here, it can be striped, plain, graphic or a band tee.
 But make sure you choose a neckline and length that works for your shape, and a color that takes your fancy, but make sure the color you choose compliments ALL the bottoms in your collection.
 This is key to a successful capsule collection.

 Here are some of my favorite tees for a capsule wardrobe in 2023: